Bad Cholesterol and How to Combat

 For a healthy lifestyle, it is important to understand how cholesterol works and how it differs from it.
 LDL cholesterol, or low-density lipoprotein, increases the risk of atherosclerosis and heart disease by contributing to plaque buildup in the arteries.

-An ideal cholesterol ratio is one that is balanced between LDLs and HDLs.
 In combination with low HDL cholesterol, a high LDL cholesterol level increases the risk of cardiovascular disease.
 Conversely, a high level of HDL cholesterol can compensate for the negative effects of LDL cholesterol, protecting the heart and blood vessels.

 The health risks associated with high levels of bad cholesterol